Pretoria - The amount of brine to be injected into chicken will remain capped at 15 percent starting from October 22.

-This comes after the high court in Pretoria turned down an application yesterday by the South African Poultry Association asking that regulations regarding the cap of 15 percent brine in chicken be reviewed and set aside.
+This is after the Gauteng High Court, Pretoria, yesterday turned down an application by the South African Poultry Association asking that regulations regarding the cap of 15 percent brine in chicken be reviewed and set aside.

 The Department of Agriculture, Forestry and Fisheries introduced new regulations, due to kick in on October 22, to control the amount of brine in chicken.

-The department regarded the abuse as a threat to consumer safety, and asked the Agricultural Research Council to investigate the brine injection of chickens.
+The department regarded the abuse as a threat to consumer safety and asked the Agricultural Research Council to probe the brine injection of chickens.

-Interim results indicated an excessive loss of mass during defrosting and cooking.
-It was also found that brine injection resulted in elevated salt levels that could pose a risk to consumers.
+Interim results indicated an excessive loss during defrosting and cooking.
+It was also found that brine injection resulted in elevated salt levels that could cause a risk to consumers.

 Judge Hans Fabricius said it was common that brining introduced a range of benefits, including enhancing the texture of the meat, and made frozen chicken juicier.
 If done responsibly, brine chicken was not unhealthy.

-The poultry association said it had no difficulty in principle with the regulation of brining and a cap for chicken portions.
-However, it said the minister did not act lawfully in making the regulations.
+The chicken association said it had no difficulty in principle with the regulation of brining and a cap for chicken portions.
+It, however, said the minister did not act lawfully in making the regulations.

-In this regard, it was said that there was no scientific basis for the brine cap, and there was no consideration of the economic impact of the brining limit.
+In this regard, it was said that there were no scientific basis for the brine cap and there was no consideration of the economic impact of the brining limit.

-Judge Fabricius said the minister granted producers a window period of six months to get their brining house in order before the new regulations stepped in.
+Judge Fabricius said the minister granted producers a window period of six months to get their brining house in order before the new regulations came into force.

-This was reasonable and he could see no reason to further suspend the regulations, he said.
+This was reasonable and he could see no reason to further suspend the regulations.

 He also found that the minister made an informed decision, after considering all the facts, that the brining must be capped at 15 percent.